weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### `insert_many` with DataObjects

-The `insert_many` function allows you to pass in a list of `DataObject` instances or a list of dictionaries.
+The `insert_many` function takes a list of `DataObject` instances or a list of dictionaries.
 This is useful if you want to specify additional information to the properties, such as cross-references, object uuid, or a custom vector.

 <FilteredTextBlock
   text={PythonCode}